sumankwan/Vision-Language-Attention-is-All-You-Need-public/README.md

 ---

-## 🎓 Capstone Project: Deep Learning and Multimodal AI for TikTok in E-Commerce in Indonesia
+## 🎓 Capstone Project: Deep Learning and Multimodal AI for TikTok Video for E-Commerce in Indonesia

 This project aims to develop an AI-driven system for recommending and generating product videos for e-commerce, leveraging advances in generative AI and large language models.
 Focused on the Indonesian market, it addresses the challenge of content curation in digital marketing by automating video recommendations and enhancements.